elastic/kibana-docker/README.md

 ##### Configuration options

-Most Kibana settings, which are traditionally set in `kibana.yml` can be passed as environment variables to the container with `-e`, as seen the `ELASTICSEARCH_URL` example above.
+Most Kibana settings, which are traditionally set in `kibana.yml` can be passed as environment variables to the container with `-e`, as seen in the `ELASTICSEARCH_URL` example above.

 <!--- Generate this table with ./bin/kibana-conf-to-dockerfile kibana.yml -->